ZenGo-X/curv/README.md

 Curv
 =====================================

-the library implements cryptographic primitives over elliptic curves.
 Curv contains an extremly simple interface to onboard new elliptic curves.
+Use this library for general purpose elliptic curve cryptography.

 ### Currently Supported Elliptic Curves